encukou/freezeyt/docs/config.md

 ### Freeze actions

+For each page it finds, `freezeyt` will take an *action*: save the page, ignore it, or treat it as an error.

-By default, `freezeyt` will save the pages it finds.
+By default, `freezeyt` will save the pages with a `200 OK` HTTP status code, and raise an error for any other status code.
-You can instruct it to instead ignore certain pages, or treat them as errors.
-This is most useful as a response to certain HTTP statuses (e.g. treat all `404 NOT FOUND` pages as errors), but can be used independently.

-To tell `freezeyt` what to do from within the application (or middleware), set the `Freezeyt-Action` HTTP header to one of these values:
+You can configure the for an individual page from within the application (or middleware), by setting the `Freezeyt-Action` HTTP header to one of these strings:

 * `'save'`: `freezeyt` will save the body of the page.
 * `'ignore'`: `freezeyt` will not save any content for the page
 * `'warn'`: will save the content and send warn message to stdout
-* `'follow'`: `freezeyt` will save content from the redirected location (this requires a `Location` header, which is usually added for redirects).
+* `'follow'`: `freezeyt` will save content from the redirected location.
+  This requires a `Location` header, which is usually added for redirects.
   Redirects to external pages are not supported.
 * `'error'`: fail; the page will not be saved and `freeze()` will raise an exception.